raito-io/terraform-provider-raito/docs/resources/grant.md

 ### Optional

 - `description` (String) The description of the grant
+- `inheritance_locked` (Boolean) Indicates if who should be locked.
+This should be true if who access providers are set.
 - `owners` (Set of String) User id of the owners of this grant
 - `state` (String) The state of the grant Possible values are: ["Active", "Inactive"]
 - `type` (String) The type of the grant